mongodb/docs/source/release-notes/release-advisories/advisories-v4.2-backup.rst

      :doc:`queryable restores </tutorial/query-backup>`.
 Do not upgrade
      to ``"featureCompatibilityVersion" : 4.2`` if you require point in time or queryable restores.

+   - Cannot use namespace filter lists to define the :term:`namespaces <namespace>` included in a backup.
+Snapshots using FCV 4.2 always include all namespaces.

+   - Cannot specify a sync source database.
+For FCV 4.2 replica sets, no Initial Sync step is required.
+When taking a Snapshot, |mms|
+     selects the replica set member with the least performance impact and greatest storage-level duplication of Snapshot data.

    - Must deploy a MongoDB Agent with every |mongod| node in the cluster.